Qld, ACT scale back COVID contact tracing

-Queensland’s COVID-19 check-in app is no longer required for a range of venues, as Canberrans also no longer have to check-in using a QR code to every venue they visit.
+Queensland’s COVID-19 check-in app is no longer required for a range of venues, while Canberrans also no longer have to check-in using QR codes to every venue they visit.

-The change in Queensland comes as case numbers appear to have peaked in the southeast, with the state announcing another 19 virus-related deaths and 4701 new cases on Monday.
+The change in Queensland comes as coronavirus case numbers appear to have peaked in the south-east.

-But it will not apply to venues where proof of vaccination is required.
+“We’re coming down off the peak now, which is fantastic news,” Premier Annastacia Palaszczuk said.

+“Because we’re coming off the peak, we can also announce today that people will not have to use the check-in app any longer.
+I know that will be welcome news to many places across Queensland.”

-Health Minister Yvette D’Ath said the app is an easy way to check vaccination status at venues including pubs, clubs and cafes.
+Health Minister Yvette D’Ath said the app was an easy way to check vaccination status at venues such as pubs, clubs and cafes.

-The partial relaxation is “a huge step forward” for many businesses, Ms D’Ath said.
+The partial relaxation was “a huge step forward” for many businesses, Ms D’Ath said.

-Hospital numbers continue to decrease in the state, with 663 positive cases currently in public hospitals, 41 of whom are in ICU.
+Hospital numbers continue to decrease in Queensland.
+It has 663 positive cases in public hospitals, 41 of whom are in ICU.

 Of the 19 deaths reported on Monday, all were over 60 and 10 were aged care residents.